MatrixLLM/matrix-llm-bot/README.md

 - `docker-compose up -d --build llm-api` to start the embedded API.
 - `docker-compose up -d --build matrix-llm-bot` to start the bot.
-- `docker-compose logs --follow` to see logs, ctrl+c to exit (bot & api keep running)
+- `docker-compose logs --follow` to see logs, ctrl+c to exit (bot & api keep running).

 If you make changes to the code you need to run the 1st command below before building the Docker image.